Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 Jim, Deke and I went flying backwards.

-“What happened?”
+“What the fuck happened?”
 I asked, climbing back over a drum case.

 “Did it work?” asked Jim, still upside down.